javjimb/timeboxer/README.md

 A simple app to practice the [Timeboxing](https://en.wikipedia.org/wiki/Timeboxing) technique.

+## Requirements
+- A local instance of MongoDB

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.